Gary Vaux

 Benefits for young people

-This guide looks at how you can get income support, jobseeker’s allowance, employment and support allowance, housing benefit and other types of cash help if you are a young person, especially if you are 16- or 17-years-old.
-It also covers universal credit which replaces the above benefits.
+This guide looks at how a young person aged 16-21 can get universal credit.
+It also covers income support, jobseeker's allowance, employment and support allowance, housing benefit and other types of cash help.

 Winter fuel payment